onesoft-sudo/sudobot/docs/getting-started.md

 ## Cloning the project and setting up

-First of all, clone the repository using [git](https://git-scm.com) or download the [latest release](https://github.com/onesoft-sudo/sudobot/releases/latest) and extract it.&#x20;
+First of all, clone the repository using [git](https://git-scm.com) or download the [latest release](https://github.com/onesoft-sudo/sudobot/releases/latest) and extract it.

 To clone the repository, run this command: